aormorningstar/HeisenbergED/README.md

 ```

 where a 6x6 lattice is given 100 GB and 2 days to run (this should actually take ~85 GB and ~30 hours for the largest symmetry sectors of a 6x6 J-K Hamiltonian).

+## Possible Improvements

+This section will be updated with strategies for improvements to this code.

 ## Author